Bleemeo Community Edition

 What is the Bleemeo Community Edition

-The Bleemeo Community Edition is the Open Source and self hosted version of the Bleemeo monitoring solution.
+The Bleemeo Community Edition is the Open Source and self-hosted version of the Bleemeo monitoring solution.

 • Prometheus compatible